ATinyFish3/ATinyFish3.github.io/blogs/2022-12-29-Year-of-Virtue.md

 Should include animals

+### Possible Solution to Problems Raised Here

+"Active" vs "Passive" empathy.

 <br/><br/>

-*Final, more coherent writing will be posted to [my substack](https://atinyfishswaterblogged.substack.com/)*
+*Final, more coherent writing will be posted to [my substack blog](https://atinyfishswaterblogged.substack.com/)*